 Should outline which party is responsible for providing utilities

-Amount of payments with due dates if payments are being made BY the agency
+Amount of payments with due dates if payments are being made BY the agency.

 Grazing service providers (primarily sheep and goat operations) charge for grazing with prices figured on size of area to be treated, the terrain, type of vegetation, season, need for and feasibility of temporary containments, access etc.